SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "Table expressions

-"key must be fully specified
+"Key must be fully specified
 line = it[ KEY primary_key COMPONENTS a = 1 b = 2 ].

-"addition COMPONENTS is optional; same as above line = it[ KEY primary_key a = 1 b = 2 ].
+"The addition COMPONENTS is optional; same as above line = it[ KEY primary_key a = 1 b = 2 ].

-"primary key alias
+"Primary key alias
 line = it[ KEY pk a = 1 b = 2 ].

-"secondary key
+"Secondary table key
 line = it[ KEY sec_key c = 3 d = 4 ].

-"secondary key alias
+"Secondary table key alias
 line = it[ KEY sk c = 3 d = 4 ].

 "READ TABLE statements
-"primary key
+"Primary table key
 READ TABLE it INTO wa WITH TABLE KEY primary_key COMPONENTS a = 1 b = 2.

-"alias
+"Alias
 READ TABLE it INTO wa WITH TABLE KEY pk COMPONENTS a = 1 b = 2.

-"secondary key
+"Secondary table key
 READ TABLE it INTO wa WITH TABLE KEY sec_key COMPONENTS c = 3 d = 4.

-"alias
+"Alias
 READ TABLE it INTO wa WITH TABLE KEY sk COMPONENTS c = 3 d = 4.

-"Reading a line based on keys specified in a work area "Work area containing primary and secondary key values; the line type "must be compatible to the internal table DATA(pr_keys) = VALUE struc( a = 1 b = 2 ).
+"Reading a line based on keys specified in a work area "Work area containing primary and secondary table key values; the line type "must be compatible to the internal table DATA(pr_keys) = VALUE struc( a = 1 b = 2 ).